 Below are the key questions every cannabis brand should ask before making a decision.

-Helpful starting points: child resistant packaging · vape packaging · pre-roll packaging
+Helpful starting points: CR packaging products · vape packaging · pre-roll packaging

 Can they explain compliance clearly (not vague promises)?

-Do they offer certified child-resistant solutions with references?
+Do they offer child-resistant solutions with references or test reports?

 Can they show real cannabis projects (not only mockups)?